 (Above-Below) J Holden's E4 Class 1MT 2-4-0 was typical of the engines built in the 1890s and gives a good idea of the light mixed traffic design of those days.
 Like all Great Eastern engines, the E4s were originally painted royal-blue and lined out in vermilion-red with the connecting rods also painted red.
 Here 62789 pilots another mixed traffic Class J15 0-6-0 on a stock train at Norwich Trowse on 7th September 1952.
 Three members of the E4 class: Nos 62781, 62788 and 62797 were fitted with side window cabs at Doncaster when temporarily transferred to the North Eastern Region Penrith branch.
 (Below).
 A general view of Grantham Loco (34F) with a pair of Class J6 0-6-0s Nos 64206 and 64178 in residence alongside Class B1 61346 on 20th August 1952.
 Of interest to modellers is the difference in handrails (and numberplates) on the J6s.

-With regard to the platform structure mentioned above, Paul Johnson has written to explain - 'This wooden staging was used for the numerous fish trains loaded at the site.
+Paul Johnson has kindly written to explain - 'This wooden staging was used for the numerous fish trains loaded at the site.
 Although the track extended into the docks, the track layout had a wide tarmac section between the main/pilot and sidings where the empty fish trains would be loaded by lorry from the fish market.
 The vehicles were driven the 400 yards or so into the siding for unloading onto the timber staging and then wheeled down the thin sections into the open fish vans.

 The tarmac and concrete are still visible, but the timber was removed long ago and although the loading sidings remain functional in the current track plan, there's been nothing on them of any consequence for a long time.